How Do Bees Make Honey? Complete Guide

 Step 4: Honey dehydration

 At the start of the drying process, the honey contains 70% water.
-Although a little water is removed when the bees pass it between themselves, it’s nowhere near enough.
+Some moisture is removed as it gets passed around, but it is not enough.

-To dry out the honey, bees smear it over the inside cell of the honeycomb.
-This will increase the liquid’s surface area, encouraging evaporation.
+Bees smear honey over the honeycomb cell walls.
+This technique increases the liquid’s surface area, encouraging evaporation.

-Honey bees can also fan their wings to create airflow and further evaporate the honey.
-Once the honey reaches 17-20% water content, the honey is ready to be stored.
+As a final step, honey bees fan their wings to create airflow and evaporate the honey moisture.
+Once the honey reaches 17-20% water content, it is ready.

 Step 5: Honey storage

-Honey needs to be stored in honeycomb cells for later use.
-Worker bees deposit the honey into cells, which are then capped with wax.
-Covering the cell is an important step for keeping the honey fresh.
+Honey is stored in honeycomb cells capped with wax.
+Covering the cell with a protective coating is vital for keeping the valuable contents fresh.

-To cap the cell, a bee will use its wax glands to excrete a substance from the abdomen.
-The wax comes out as sheets that have scales and form into beeswax.
+Bees use their wax glands to excrete a substance from the abdomen.
+The wax comes out as sheets that have scales and form beeswax.

 Commonly asked questions